 Do I have to wait awhile after receiving the vaccine like I do with the flu shot?

 There is a 15-minute observation period that is standard after receiving any vaccine (not just for COVID-19) that still applies to people with no contraindications.
 If there is a history of allergic reaction, 30 minutes.
 Please discuss with your provider if you have a history of severe reactions.

 There are no plans for school nurses to vaccinate school employees

 Will children be vaccinated against COVID-19?

 At this time, the available vaccinations are approved only for individuals 16 and older.
 Children 16 and older will be vaccinated according to the County’s phased plan.
 We do not have a clear timeline for when children under 16 will be able to get vaccinated.
-Clinical trials are currently under way for children ages 12-17.
-Clinical trials have not yet started for those under 12 years of age.
+Clinical trials are currently under way for children ages 12-17 and those under 12.years of age.

 Should I be vaccinated if I have any pre-existing conditions or special health considerations?

 Please review the CDC’s list of clinical considerations prior to receiving the vaccine.
 Due to being at increased risk of severe COVID-19, those with underlying conditions are generally strongly recommended to receive the vaccine.

 Do we need to continue using the traditional prevention measures in the school setting, even if teachers and staff are vaccinated?

 Yes.
 Implementation of layered prevention strategies will need to continue until we better understand potential transmission among people who received a COVID-19 vaccine and there is more vaccination coverage in the community.
 Cal/OSHA regulations still require that all employees wear face coverings and maintain physical distancing, regardless of vaccination status.